FraRizz13/test-akqa/README.md

 DRUPAL BLOCK

 I first divided the problem into two parts:
-1. installation of the Drupal CMS and reading of the documentation for the creation of a custom block
+1. installation of the Drupal CMS and reading the documentation for the creation of a custom block
 2. development in html, css and javascript the API request

 - to develop the part of the drupal block I used an additional module called "component" (https://www.drupal.org/project/component) which manages in a simpler way the CSS and JS files as well as the creation of an html template.
 To complete this development I followed the following steps: